 Carvana Warranties, Returns, and Repairs

-Carvana has a seven-day return period which allows you to get a refund or exchange your car within a week after purchase.
+Carvana has a seven-day return period that allows you to get a refund or exchange your car after purchase.
 Carvana also backs up its quality certification with a 100-day or 4,189-mile limited warranty for every vehicle.
 The warranty covers any mechanical issues the car may have during the covered period.

 Interested in purchasing a car from Carvana, but wondering whether you can finance?
 See our related article for Carvana’s financing requirements.

 CarMax buys cars, crossovers, SUVs, vans, and trucks.
 Like Carvana, CarMax gets cars through auctions, individual customer sales, and trade-ins.

 Customer service representatives were unable to provide statistics for how many of its cars CarMax buys through each of these methods.
 However, one representative did tell us that most of the vehicles it sells are from trade-ins or private sales.
 Industry publications also report that up to about 52% of CarMax’s inventory comes from customers, depending on the year and the location.